vladfatu/project-navigation-udacity/README.md

 ### Introduction

-In this project I have traind an agent to navigate (and collect bananas!) in a large, square world.
+In this project I have trained an agent to navigate (and collect bananas!) in a large, square world.

 ![Trained Agent][banana]